ImperialCollegeLondon/pyrealm/README.md

 ### Check the documentation builds

-Go to RTD and select the branch in admin and try and build.
+Go to RTD and select the branch in advanced admin and try and build.
+Need to check install project to run examples.

 Once all seems well,  finish the release, go to the master branch and push it to create the tagged version on github.